Snevver/SecDesk-Security-Management-System/README.md

     Note: Remember to use quotes around any values with special characters.

 3. Run the database setup script:

     ```
     php Database/import.sql
     ```

+4. Install any dependencies.
+You can do this with NPM by navigating to the root folder of the project and running:
+    ```
+    npm install
+    ```

 ### Sample Users